anirajk/anirajk.github.io/index.md

 - I have also worked with [Prof. Robert Ricci](http://www.flux.utah.edu/users/ricci/), who is credited with some of the best known network research test beds such as [APT](https://www.aptlab.net/), [Cloudlab](https://www.cloudlab.us) and [Emulab](http://emulab.net/).

 # <a name="workex"></a> Experience
-I am working as a Research Assistant under Prof. Stutsman with the Utah Scalable Computer Systems group.
+I was working as a Research Assistant under Prof. Stutsman with the Utah Scalable Computer Systems group.
 Earlier I was a Research Assistant in the [Flux Research Group](https://www.flux.utah.edu/) under Prof. Ricci.<br>
 In the summer of 2016, I interned with LinkedIn.
 Formerly, I was as an R&D Engineer at DreamWorks Animation ([IMDb](http://www.imdb.com/name/nm6593212/))